Stochastic Evolution of Primordial Black Holes to near-extremality in EFTs of Gravity: Summary and Outlook

-In this work, we combine two complementary analyses to assess the viability of extremal rotating black holes as dark matter candidates when effective field theory corrections to gravity become important.
-Building on the semiclassical treatment of Hawking radiation in Ref. \cite{Taylor:2024fvf}, we perform a population-level analysis showing that in EFT-corrected spacetimes, a significant fraction of black holes can evolve from initially non-rotating or moderately rotating states to near extremality through a biased stochastic spin up driven by Hawking emission.
-This provides a concrete dynamical mechanism by which primordial black holes with EFT corrections can acquire near extremal spins and potentially contribute to the dark matter abundance.

-Once higher derivative EFT corrections to the gravitational action are included, Ref. \cite{Horowitz:2023xyl} shows that for certain allowed signs of the EFT coefficients, extremal rotating black holes in asymptotically flat spacetime develop curvature singularities on the horizon.
-Even for slightly sub-extremal configurations, the spacetime can exhibit large near-horizon tidal forces despite finite curvature invariants.
-Incorporating these EFT corrected geometries, we estimate the tidal accelerations experienced by infalling observers.
-Our results indicate that when EFT corrections become important, near-extremal spinning primordial black holes are generically unstable or depart strongly from the classical general relativistic description.

-Given the limitations of the framework, we can not simulate the evolution upto the exact extremal limit.
-However, the structure of the components of the Weyl tensor in \eqref{Weyl_Temperature} and the values calculated in Sec. \ref{Results} clearly implies a sharp divergence at the extremality limit.

-Taken together, these results reveal a sharp and physically significant effect.
-While EFT corrected dynamics allows the formation of a sizable population of near-extremal black holes through Hawking radiation-driven spin up, the resulting objects are accompanied by strong near-horizon tidal effects that may lead to distinctive and potentially observable signatures beyond general relativity.
+These results and estimates lead to interesting and physically significant consequences.
+While EFT-corrected dynamics allow the formation of a sizable population of near-extremal black holes through Hawking radiation-driven spin-up, the resulting objects could be accompanied by strong near-horizon tidal effects that may lead to distinctive, potentially observable signatures beyond general relativity.
+One possible method to further understand the impact of these divergent tidal forces would be to calculate the modified Hill radius of a secondary body orbiting such black holes \cite{Hills1975, Xin2026}.
+This requires computing the tidal tensor by projecting the Weyl tensor onto a local orthonormal tetrad along the orbit, which in turn necessitates obtaining the complete modified black-hole geometry.
+Such a calculation can be carried out using pseudo-spectral methods and is part of ongoing work.
+Investigating the resulting tidal stripping of matter bound to the secondary could further lead to distinctive dephasing signatures in gravitational-wave signals.

-To our knowledge, this is the first study to consistently account for both EFT modifications to Hawking radiation-driven spin evolution and the associated near-horizon tidal forces, uncovering previously unexplored consequences of higher derivative corrections for small primordial black holes as dark matter candidates.

 This work opens several directions for future study.
-In particular, following Ref. \cite{Barausse:2018vdb}, it would be interesting to investigate whether these instabilities source a stochastic gravitational wave background detectable by current or future experiments.
+In particular, following Ref. \cite{Barausse:2018vdb}, it would also be interesting to investigate whether these instabilities source a stochastic gravitational wave background detectable by current or future experiments.
 Such observations could provide an independent probe of the EFT parameters $\eta$, $\lambda$, and $\tilde{\lambda}$ and further constrain scenarios in which extremal or near-extremal spinning black holes contribute to dark matter.